The Best Savings Accounts in Oklahoma for 2025

 Interest Rates

-Interest rates of MMAs are often higher than that of savings accounts because MMAs are invested in a variety of financial options, and savings accounts are not.
+MMAs’ interest rates are often higher than those of savings accounts because MMAs are invested in a variety of financial options, while savings accounts are not.

 However, that leaves the interest rate of the MMA much more volatile than that of a savings account.